adnnor/magento2-installation-instructions/README.md

 - `sudo a2enmod proxy_fcgi` - Its required for PHP FPM.
 - `sudo a2enmod http2` - For the complete set of features described by RFC 7540 and supports HTTP/2 over cleartext (http:), as well as secure (https:) connections.
 The cleartext variant is named `h2c`, the secure one `h2`, [Details](https://httpd.apache.org/docs/2.4/howto/http2.html).

-> If you get an error `ERROR: Module version does not exist!` and `apachectl -M | grep version` outputs `version_module (static)` then its mean mod_version is statically compiled into apache2 package and works automatically.
+> If you get an error `ERROR: Module xxx does not exist!` and `apachectl -M | grep version` outputs `xxx_module (static)` then its mean the apache module is statically compiled into apache2 package and works automatically.

 **Enable PHP FPM configuration for Apache**
 - `sudo a2enconf php8.1-fpm`

 PHP is successfully Installed.
 Complete settings are under `/etc/php/8.1/fpm/php.ini`.

+Restart Apache and PHP FPM `sudo service apache2 restart && sudo service php8.1-fpm restart`.

 ## Install MySQL
 Ubuntu 22.04.1 LTS (Jammy Jellyfish) is shipped with MySQL 8.0.
 No need to add any other repository.